-SERVICE HINT

-Lightly tap the side of the Ackermann arm with a mallet to separate the tie rod end from the Ackermann arm, see Figure 9-12.
+SERVICE HINT Lightly tap the side of the Ackermann arm with a mallet to separate the tie rod end from the Ackermann arm, see Figure 9-1.

-7. Remove the drag link from the knuckle if necessary.
+- 7. Remove the drag link from the knuckle if necessary. - 8.
+Remove the /4" hex head cap screw from the lower steering knuckle assembly.

-- REMOVAL OF THE CAP SCREWS WILL ALLOW THE STEERING KNUCKLE TO SEPARATE FROM THE AXLE.
+REMOVAL OF THE CAP SCREWS WILL ALLOW THE STEERING KNUCKLE TO SEPARATE FROM THE AXLE.
 THE STEERING KNUCKLE MUST BE SUPPORTED BEFORE REMOVAL OF THESE TWO (2) CAP SCREWS.
-FAILURE TO DO SO CAN CAUSE COMPONENT DAMAGE OR PERSONAL INJURY. - 8.
-Remove two socket head cap screws that connect upper kingpin connection to the steering knuckle, see Figure 9-13.
+FAILURE TO DO SO CAN CAUSE COMPONENT DAMAGE OR PERSONAL INJURY.

+9. Remove two socket head cap screws that connect upper kingpin connection to the steering knuckle, see Figure 9-2.

-SERVICE HINT Remove the grease zerks from the knuckle assemblies.
+SERVICE HINT Remove the grease Zerks from the knuckle assemblies.
 This will allow the knuckle assemblies to freely slide up and down the kingpins without creating back pressure.

-- 9. Remove the lower steering knuckle from the kingpin by sliding it down the kingpin. - 10.
-Remove the upper steering knuckle by sliding it up off the kingpin.
+10. Remove the lower steering knuckle from the kingpin by sliding it down the kingpin.

+11. Remove the upper steering knuckle by sliding it up off the kingpin.